 Oversized vehicles, those with trailers and recreational vehicles can't park in the garage closest to the visitors center, though.
 They have to park in a lot on the Arizona side of the dam.
-If you're on a budget, you can find lots on the Arizona side a bit farther up the canyon that offer free parking, if you don't mind the walk across.
+If you're on a budget, you can find lots on the Arizona side a bit further up the canyon that offers free parking, if you don't mind the walk across.

 There is a closer lot on the Arizona side that costs a fee.